Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 “That should be fine if you have the pulley and power for it.
 Sounds efficient, if that’s at 220.
 Troy may have other knowledge…”

 “Zain what is your start-up amp draw first of all then we need the amp draw when it shuts down?
 If the amps are higher than rated in the motor then your motor isn’t big enough to pull your pump on startup.

 The weg 5hp motor with 1750rpm will pull your pump, you will need a 30amp breaker which is required for a 5hp motor.

 How to check and see if your check valve is failing?
 Two ways.
 The first is the bleeder switch (valve) on the pressure switch, if it bleeds all the time after it shuts down that is a sign the check valve has failed.

-The second way to check the check valve is loosen the discharge line and see if air escapes from the valve (and) if none with line off then I put my thumb over the inlet side to see if it has a minor leak which will cause back pressure and will cause the motor to struggle to get up to full rpm.
+The second way to check the check valve is to loosen the discharge line and see if air escapes from the valve (and) if none with a line off then I put my thumb over the inlet side to see if it has a minor leak which will cause back pressure and will cause the motor to struggle to get up to full rpm.